-- it would improve protection for the river, regardless of the ultimate decision on Wild and Scenic River designation; - (2) the additional protection would be an important component in making the river suitable for Wild and Scenic designation, thereby keeping the option to pursue designation available to the riverfront communities and other study participants; and - (3) achieving the necessary protection during the study would give the communities a full understanding of the commitments they would be expected to maintain before making a decision on designation.
+- it would improve protection for the river, regardless of the ultimate decision on Wild and Scenic River designation; - (2) the additional protection would be an important component in making the river suitable for Wild and Scenic designation, thereby keeping the option to pursue designation available to the riverfront communities and other study participants; and - (3) achieving the necessary protection during the study would give the communities a full understanding of fisheries, recreation, and scenic resources.

-5Testimony of Congresswoman Nancy L. Johnson before the U.S. House of Representatives' Subcommittee on National Parks and Recreation, October 4, 1985.
+&lt;sup>5Testimony of Congresswoman Nancy L. Johnson before the U.S. House of Representatives' Subcommittee on National Parks and Recreation, October 4, 1985.

-6 The only exception is a small strip of Army Corps of Engineers land above Colebrook Reservoir in Massachusetts.
+&lt;sup>6 The only exception is a small strip of Army Corps of Engineers land above Colebrook Reservoir in Massachusetts.